 Without their efforts and commitment, UVP’s programs would not be successful and communities would not see their health improve.
 We spend time meeting with our VHTs on a regular basis, building their confidence and capacity and include the village leadership counsel in all decisions.
 A people-centered approach allows us to build trust and ensure that the change realized in a village over the three years is sustainable.

 Infrastructure such as health centers, referral networks, and supply chains already exist in Uganda and UVP taps into these resources to make a big impact while keeping programming costs exceptionally low.
-From HIV testing kits and contraceptives to local health center staff and Village Health Team members, UVP connects partner communities with already available resources, introducing them to the value of such resources as preventative measures.
+From HIV testing kits and contraceptives to local health center staff and Village Health Team members, UVP connects we provide extended care to some of our more vulnerable patients to ensure they are allowed time to heal properly and provide skills training to assist them in supporting their family upon returning to the village.